rsa-tools/teaching/index.md

 * To get an **overview** of the tools, you may read the latest description in *NAR web server issue*:

 Medina-Rivera A, Defrance M, Sand O, Herrmann C, Castro-Mondragon J, Delerce J, Jaeger S, Blanchet C, Vincens P, Caron C, Staines DM, Contreras-Moreira B, Artufel M, Charbonnier-Khamvongsa L, Hernandez C, Thieffry D, Thomas-Chollier M, van Helden J (2015)
-<a href='http://nar.oxfordjournals.org/content/early/2015/04/21/nar.gkv362.full'> RSAT 2015: Regulatory Sequence Analysis Tools </a>.
+<a href='http://nar.oxfordjournals.org/content/early/2015/04/21/nar.gkv362.full' target="_blank"> RSAT 2015: Regulatory Sequence Analysis Tools </a>.
 Nucleic Acids Res.
 2015 (Web Server issue) in press.

 * Several protocols have been published to guide new users. *Some of the content might be outdated, but the theory and general principles are still valid*